 (Music)

-However, when plankton densities increase, the mantas line up head-to-tail to form these long feeding chains, and any morsel that escapes the first or second manta in line is surely to be up by the next or the one after.
-As plankton levels peak in the bay, the mantas swim closer and closer together in a unique behavior we call cyclone feeding.
-And as they swirl tight formation, this multi-step column of mantas creates its vortex, sucking in and delivering the plankton right into the mantas’ cavernous mouths.
-The experience of diving amongst such masses of hundreds of rays is truly unforgettable.
+However, when plankton densities increase, the mantas line up head-to-tail to form these long feeding chains, and any tasty morsel that escapes the first or second manta in line is to be gobbled up by the next or the one after.
+As plankton peak in the bay, the mantas swim closer and closer together in a unique behavior we call cyclone feeding.
+And as they swirl tight formation, this multi-step column of mantas creates its own vortex, sucking in and delivering the plankton right into the mantas’ cavernous mouths.
+The of diving amongst such masses of hundreds of rays is truly unforgettable.

 (Music)

 When I first photographed Hanifaru, the site enjoyed no protection and was threatened by development.
-And working with NGOs like the Manta Trust, my images eventually helped Hanifaru a marine-protected area.
+And working with NGOs like the Manta Trust, my images helped Hanifaru become a marine-protected area.
 Now, fisherman from neighboring islands, they once hunted these manta rays to make traditional drums from their skins.
-Today, they are the most conservation champions and manta rays earn the Maldivian economy in excess of 8 million dollars every single year.
+Today, they the most ardent conservation champions and manta rays earn the Maldivian economy in excess of 8 million dollars every single year.

-Very few people have heard of Bassas da India, a tiny speck of coral the Mozambique Channel.
+Very few people heard of Bassas da India, a tiny speck of coral in the Mozambique Channel.
 Its reef forms a protective outer barrier and the inner lagoon is a nursery ground for Galapagos sharks.
-These are anything but shy, even during the day.
+These sharks are anything but shy, even during the day.
 I had a bit of a hunch that they’d be even bolder and more abundant at night.

 (Music)

 Earlier this year, I was on assignment for National Geographic Magazine in Baja California.
-And about halfway down the peninsula on the Pacific side lies San Ignacio Lagoon, a critical calving ground for gray whales.
-For 100 years, this coast was the scene of a wholesale slaughter, where more than 20,000 gray whales were killed, leaving only a few hundred survivors.
-Today the descendents of these same whales their youngsters to the surface to play and even interact with us.
+And about halfway down the on the Pacific side lies San Ignacio Lagoon, a critical calving ground for gray whales.
+For 100 years, this coast was the scene of a wholesale slaughter, where than 20,000 gray whales were killed, leaving only a few hundred survivors.
+Today the descendents of these same whales nudge their youngsters to the surface to play and even interact with us.

 (Music)

-This species has made a remarkable comeback.
+This species truly has made a comeback.

 Now, on the other side of the peninsula lies Cabo Pulmo, a sleepy fishing village.
-Decades of overfishing had brought them to collapse.
+Decades of overfishing had brought them close to collapse.
 In 1995, local fisherman convinced the authorities to proclaim their waters a marine reserve.
 But what happened next was nothing short of miraculous.
-In 2005, after only a single decade of protection, scientists the largest recovery of fish ever recorded.
+In 2005, after only a single decade of protection, scientists measured the largest recovery of fish ever recorded.

 (Music)